Aeneas: Rust Verification by Functional Translation: and its Functional Translation, by Example

 At first glance, it appears we can translate \li+choose+ to an obvious conditional.
 But if we reason about the semantics of \li+choose+ from the caller's perspective, it turns out that the intuitive translation is not sufficient to capture what happens, e.g., to \li+x+ and \li+y+ at lines 9.
 At call site, \li+choose+ is an opaque, separate function, meaning the caller cannot reason about its precise definition -- all that is available is the function type.
 This type, however, contains precise region information.
 When performing the function call, the ownership of \li+x+ and \li+y+ is transferred to region \li+'a+ in exchange for \li+z+; symmetrically, when the lifetime \li+'a+ terminates, \li+z+ is relinquished to region \li+'a+ in exchange for regaining ownership of \li+x+ and \li+y+.
 The former operation flows \emph{forward}; the latter flows \emph{backward}.
 Using a separation-logic oriented analogy: borrows and regions encode a magic wand that is introduced in a function call and eliminated when the corresponding region terminates.

 Our point is: both function call and region termination are semantically meaningful.
 In our earlier example, the \li+ref_incr+ function returned a unit, meaning that \aeneas only emitted a \emph{forward} function (hence the \li+_fwd+ suffix) to translate the function call.
+With the \li+choose+ example, \aeneas emits both a \emph{forward} and a \emph{backward} function, used for the function call and the end of the \li+'a+ region, respectively.